 On 29 January 2013, two members of the SUWU faction of the Gangster Disciples drove past Harsh Park, Chicago, a hangout of the rival 4-6 Terror faction.
 They saw a group of teenagers gathered under a canopy, sheltering from the rain.
 One of the men, Micheail Ward, left the car and opened fire, killing 15-year-old Hadiya Pendleton and wounding two others.
-It was a case of mistaken identity, none of the victims were gang members.
-Hadiya Pendleton was an honors student and drum majorette who had just performed at President Barack Obama's inauguration.
+It was a case of mistaken identity, none of the victims were gang members.207 Hadiya Pendleton was an honors student and drum majorette who had just performed at President Barack Obama's inauguration.
 The killing made national headlines.
-Micheail Ward and Kenneth Williams were found guilty of first-degree murder in August 2018.
+Micheail Ward and Kenneth Williams were found guilty of first-degree murder in August 2018.208 with the firearms purchased subsequently flooding the illegal market.

 Ward later told police: "Nobody...expected that girl to die, none of that...
-We didn't even know she was even from King [a local school] cause we're - King kids - cause Kenny used to go to King and they know they ain't supposed to be in that park."208 day...
-We ain't got no choice if we out there getting killed every day."210
+We didn't even know she was even from King [a local school] cause we're - King kids - cause Kenny used to go to King and they know they ain't supposed to be in that park."209

-Both men were on probation for gun crime convictions at the time of the killing.209 Ward, then 18, told police he wanted to retaliate for the killing of a friend by a member of the 4-6 Terror faction: "They murder my man cold-blooded.
+Ward, then 18, told police he wanted to retaliate for the killing of a friend by a member of the 4-6 Terror faction:210 "They murder my man coldblooded.
 Police said [expletive] us in our face...
 So how we - what we supposed to do about that?
-And they come through killin' us every
+And they come through killin' us every day...
+We ain't got no choice if we out there getting killed every day."211